baixeing/treenode/README.md

 # treenode
-Set of functions is designed to help solve problems with binary trees.
 The most annoying thing to do with the solution is generating and displaying binary trees.
+This package is set of functions is designed to help solve problems with binary trees.

 Example:
 ```golang
 package main